gyulanemeth/bluefox.email/email-sending-concepts/dmarc.md

 5. **Reporting**: If configured, the receiving server will send reports (aggregate and/or forensic) back to the domain owner.

-For instance, if an attempt is made to spoof invoice@example.com without the sending server being included in your SPF or without a valid DKIM signature, and your policy is set to p=reject, the email will be **blocked**.
+For instance, if an attempt is made to spoof invoice@example.com without the sending server being included in your SPF or without a valid DKIM signature, and your policy is set to `p=reject`, the email will be **blocked**.

 ## <a id="why-dmarc-is-important"></a>Why is DMARC Important?